UoB-COMSM0110/2024-group-13/README.md

 ## Requirements
 ### Ideation
 We brainstormed a list of arcade-style games and then discussed potential adaptations to create a novel concept.
 In this session, we described the basic premise of each game and narrowed our choices to Tank and Pac-Man.
 To decide between the two, we discussed the technical challenges of each and created paper prototypes to envision the functionality of each game.
-We realised that while both concepts were individually engaging there were many overlapping dimensions that we could combine well into a single game.
+We realised that while both concepts were individually engaging there were many overlapping dimensions that we could combine into a single game.
 We decided on a version of Pac-Man with the ability to modify the map using explosive projectiles as shown in the paper prototype below.

 [<img src="https://i.ytimg.com/vi/RZP7WlMi2Jo/hqdefault.jpg"
 width="70%">](https://www.youtube.com/watch?v=RZP7WlMi2Jo